William Daniels (cinematographer): Early years

-Daniels was born in Cleveland, Ohio in 1901.
-He started his film career in 1919.
+Daniels was born in Cleveland, Ohio, in 1901.
+He completed his higher education at the University of Southern California (USC).

 Career

 His career as a cinematographer extended fifty years from the silent film Foolish Wives (1922) to Move (1970), although he was an uncredited camera operator on two earlier films (1919 and 1920).
 His major films included The Naked City (1948), filmed on the streets of New York, for which he won an Academy Award for Best Cinematography.
 He also was associate producer of a few films in the 1960s and was President of American Society of Cinematographers (1961–63).